cisprague/dubins/README.md

 And the sole control variable is the steering angle `phi ∈ [-pi/4, pi/4]`.

+Side note: Pontryagin's maximum principle has shown that it is optimal to choose the extreme of the controls, i.e., `phi ∈ {-pi/4, 0, pi/4}`.

 ## Tasks

 We'll consider two graded tasks in order of difficulty: